ome/devspace/Troubleshooting.md

 ## Bio-Formats or OMERO-push failure

-When the latest Java 8 is not used, the following error will occur:
+When the latest Java 8 version is not used, the following error will occur:

 ```
 Installing JDK jdk-8u121-oth-JPR